-At the end of the day, it’s not practical for all companies tp officially become dog-friendly workplaces.
+At the end of the day, it’s not practical for all companies to officially become dog-friendly workplaces.
 But there are still ways that you can prove your appreciation for pets.
-Your company could consider providing some pup perks to employees, such pet insurance, dog-centered team events, and even ‘pup-ternity’ leave for staffers who wish to take time off to care for their newest family member.
+Your company could consider providing some pup perks to employees, such as pet insurance, dog-centered team events, and even ‘pup-ternity’ leave for staffers who wish to take time off to care for their newest family members.

 RTR Consulting has more than 20 years devoted to developing effective and efficient human resources policies, procedures, and best practices for small, start-ups, and medium-sized businesses.
 Contact us today if you need help keeping your business running smoothly.